-Entire section is new.
+• Entire section is new.

-15.28.100 Signs within the Right-of-Way
+15.28.100 Signs within the Rright-of-Wway.

-This standard applies to all signage within the City of Oregon City right-of-way, except signs exempted from this section under Section 15.28.030.
+This standard applies to all signage within the City of Oregon City right-of-way, except exempt signs described in exempted from this section under Section 15.28.030.

-- A. Signs on the Ground within the Right-of-Way - 1.
-Number of signs permitted. - a.
-One (1) A-frame sign within the right-of-way per property frontage. - b.
+- A. Signs on the Ground within the Right-of-Way.
+Signs on the ground within the right-of-way shall be permitted in the right-of-way upon issuance of a permit in accordance with the following standards: - 1.
+Number of signs permitted:

+- a.
+One (1) A-frame sign within the right-of-way per property frontage.20 - b.
 Approved traffic control signs or devices do not count towards the number of signs permitted within the right-of-way.
 However, signs placed within the right-of-way shall not obstruct traffic control signs or devices. - 2.
 Material, design and size standards: - a.
 The sign frame shall be wood, plastic or metal. - b.
 The sign shall be an A-frame sandwich design. - c.
 The sign may not be illuminated. - d.
 Maximum width: twenty-eight (28) inches wide - e.
 Maximum depth: two (2) feet - f.
 Maximum height: three (3) feet tall - g.
 Maximum size: six (6) square feet per sign face - 3.
-Placement standards.
+Placement standards.: - a.
+The sign shall be entirely outside automobile or bicycle travel lanes and on-street parking areas [LT14]-Signs shall not be placed in parking spaces, pedestrian pathways, or bicycle paths, street corners, transit stop areas, ADA accessible curb ramps, ADA accessible parking spaces, at building exits or fire escapes, or any portion of the street (automobile and bicycle travel lanes, shoulder, medians, traffic islands, and parking areas).
+The sign may not obstruct pedestrian or ADA accessible ramps or building exits including fire escapes.
+Signs may not impede or hinder the vision of drivers or bicyclists.
+The sign shall be located entirely outside of the area of a right-of-way corner that is between the curb and the lines created by extending the property line to the curb face.
+However, sSigns placed within the right-of-way shall not obstruct traffic control signs or devices. - b.
+For signs placed within the right-of-way with an adjacent sidewalk: - i.
+The sign shall be placed within six (6) inches of the face of the curb. - ii.
+Four (4) feet of clearance width shall be retained on the sidewalk. - Figure 15.28.100.A.3.b: Signs in the Right-of-Way with an Adjacent Sidewalk c.
+For signs placed in the right-of-way without an adjacent sidewalk:

-&lt;sup>17 The Community Advisory Team does not believe this is fair for multi-tenant properties and suggested it is changed to allow one per adjacent business or entrance.
+20 The Community Advisory Team does not believe this is fair for multi-tenant properties and suggested it is changed to allow one per adjacent business or entrance.
 Staff believes one sign per frontage is appropriate given the number of potential signs that may be placed within the right-of-way if a different standard is used and the number and type of signage which may be placed on adjacent private property.